Drug test: Hair testing

+For marijuana, only about half of self-disclosed users had a positive hair test.
+Under-identification of drug use by hair testing (or over-reporting) was also widespread for cocaine, amphetamines, and opioids.
+Because such under-identification was more common among participants, who self-reported an infrequent use, the authors suggested, that the immunoassay did not have the sensitivity required for such infrequent uses.
+It is worth noting, that most earlier studies reported, that hair tests found ca. 50-fold higher prevalence of illicit drug use, than self reports.

+In late 2022 the US Federal Motor Carrier Safety Administration denied a petition to recognize hair samples as an alternative (to the currently used urine samples) drug-testing method for truckers.
+The agency did not comment on the test validity, but rather stated, that it lacks the statutory authority to adopt new analytical methods.

 Although some lower courts may have accepted hair test evidence, there is no controlling judicial ruling in either the federal or any state system declaring any type of hair test as reliable.

 Hair testing is now recognized in both the UK and US judicial systems.
 There are guidelines for hair testing that have been published by the Society of Hair Testing (a private company in France) that specify the markers to be tested for and the cutoff concentrations that need to be tested.
 Addictive substances that can be detected include Cannabis, Cocaine, Amphetamines and drugs new to the UK such as Mephedrone.